locationtech/geotrellis/docs/guide/tile-backends.rst

 our backends, although this has yet to be confirmed.
 To work with GeoTrellis, it requires an external Cassandra process to be running.

+The indexing strategy can be optimized for read-heavy or write-heavy loads by adjusting the partition strategy applied - see the reference.conf in the `geotrellis-cassandra` subproject on github for more details.

 .. note:: As of 2016 October 26, our Cassandra support is still relatively new.

 .. code:: scala